jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-12.md

 $$\frac{12}{\surd 6}$$ is equal to $$\frac{\surd 144}{\surd 6}$$, or $$\surd \frac{144}{6}$$,
 or $$\surd 24$$, or $$\surd 6\cdot 4$$, or $$2\surd 6$$.

-**137.** There is nothing in particular to be observed in addition and subtraction, because we only connect the numbers by the signs + and -: for example, √2 added to √3 is written √2 + √3; and √3 subtracted from √5 is written
+<span class="art">137</span> There is nothing in particular to be observed in addition and subtraction,
+because we only connect the numbers by the signs + and -: for example, √2 added to √3 is written √2 + √3; and √3 subtracted from √5 is written
 √5 - √3.

-**138.** Wo may observe lastly, that in order to distinguish the irrational numbers, we call all other numbers, both integral and fractional, **rational numbers**; so that, whenever we speak of rational numbers, we understand integers, or,
+<span class="art">138</span> Wo may observe lastly, that in order to distinguish
+the irrational numbers, we call all other numbers, both integral and fractional, **rational numbers**; so that, whenever we speak of rational numbers, we understand integers, or,